Mattel: Company reorganization and production partnerships

-Mattel reorganized Mattel Creations and renamed it Mattel Television on February 5, 2019, which would be headed by former Disney Branded Television programming executive Adam Bonnett.
-On June 30, 2020, Fred Soulie in turn was "role-tripled" to general manager and senior vice president of the new division.
+Mattel reorganized the Mattel Creations division and renamed it Mattel Television on February 5, 2019; it would be headed by former Disney Branded Television programming executive Adam Bonnett.
+On June 30, 2020, Fred Soulie was "role-tripled" to general manager and senior vice president of the new division.

-On March 9, 2019, Mattel celebrated Barbie's 60th anniversary.
-As part of the anniversary celebrations, Mattel released 20 new role model dolls in its Shero line to recognize influential women around the world.
-Mattel donated $1 from every sale to its Dream Gap Project Fund, which aims to work with other organizations to end the issue of girls seeing themselves as less capable than boys.
+On March 9, 2019, Mattel celebrated the Barbie doll's 60th anniversary.
+As part of the anniversary celebrations, Mattel released 20 new role-model dolls in its Shero line to recognize influential women around the world.
+Mattel donated $1 from each doll sale to its Dream Gap Project Fund, which aimed to collaborate with other organizations on ending the problem of girls seeing themselves as less capable than boys.

-On June 14, 2019, Mattel released a new Hot Wheels ID line of cars, which are embedded with NFC chips so that people can scan the cars and then build tracks, race, and view race stats for combined digital and physical racing play.
-On December 16, Mattel released an update that allowed kids to scan their cars into an app and then access different coding exercises.
-On August 19, 2019, Mattel announced a reboot of He-Man and the Masters of the Universe, including new toy lines and brand extensions, a new comic book series and a Netflix series.
+In June 2019, Mattel released a new Hot Wheels ID line of cars, which contained embedded near-field communication (NFC) chips, so that customers could scan the cars and then build tracks, race cars, and view race statistics in combined digital and physical play.
+On December 16, Mattel released an update that allowed children to scan their cars into an app and then access different coding exercises.
+On August 19, 2019, Mattel announced a reboot of the He-Man and the Masters of the Universe brand, including new toy lines and brand extensions, a new comic book series, and a Netflix series.

-In October 2019, Mattel released Hot Wheels Monster Trucks, which included a full line of die-cast vehicles, and a national live-event tour, Hot Wheels Monster Trucks Live.
-The company also released a line of gender-neutral dolls called the “Creatable World” Mattel Children's Foundation announced and organized its second annual "Global Day of Play", a company-wide community service initiative that focuses on working with nonprofits and organizations around the world to give children a day focused on the power of play.
+In October 2019, Mattel released the toy line Hot Wheels Monster Trucks, which included a full line of die-cast vehicles and a national live-event tour, Hot Wheels Monster Trucks Live.
+The company also released a line of gender-neutral dolls called the "Creatable World".
+Mattel Children's Foundation announced and organized its second annual "Global Day of Play"—a company-wide community service initiative that focused on working with nonprofits and organizations globally to provide children a day that was focused on the impact of play.